DUI Defense

 Avoid serious penalties of a DUI conviction, but contacting our DUI lawyer in Marietta, GA as soon as possible.
 Contact us today.

-Because you have such a limited amount of time to contest your suspended license and the seriousness of DUI charges in Cobb County, Georgia, you should call an attorney as soon as you receive notice of your charge.
+Because you have such a limited amount of time to contest your suspended license and the seriousness of DUI charges in Marietta, Georgia, you should call a criminal defense attorney as soon as you receive notice of your charge.
 If you or someone you know has been charged with a DUI, contact our team at Frye Law Group today to begin your defense.

-Contact Frye Law Group today to schedule a FREE consultation with our DUI lawyer in Marietta, GA!
+Contact Frye Law Group today to schedule a FREE Case Evaluation with our DUI lawyer in Marietta, GA!

 Tell Us About Your Case